suconbu/jsonfeed_dataclass/README.md

   Represents a each article/entry of feed.

 * Person
-  Represents a person information that using in author field, etc.
+  Represents a person information that using in author field.

+* Attachment
+  Represents an external resource such as an audio or video.

 * Element
   Base class of Feed, Item and Parson class.